TaskRuns

 subPath: my-subdir

-In this example, a TaskRun
+In this example, a TaskRun named build-push-task-run-2 directly executes

-from its definition embedded in the TaskRun's
+a Task from its definition embedded in the TaskRun's taskSpec field:

 apiVersion: tekton.dev/v1 # or tekton.dev/v1beta1